stoyanmanolov/typespeed/README.md

 ## Description

-This is a game I made using React.
+A typing speed testing game with React.
 It is something like typeracer.com.
-It is based on a design I made while working with Adobe XD.
+Designed with Adobe XD.

-## Start
+## Run

-With npm start.
+npm start.